Last updated: November 29, 2023

 logo

-A retiring player is selling Prochownik and LaMay doublebass bows, in German style, both bought new in the early 1980's, both freshly rehaired and in excellent condition, asking $2,000 and $2,500 respectively.
+A retired player is selling a LaMay doublebass bow, in German style, bought new in the early 1980's, in excellent condition, asking $2,500.

 Gerard and son Haru, checking strength of restored Bohemian bass belly My shop is also my home,